aces/Loris/modules/data_release/test/TestPlan.md

 module to be able to set permissions to access a file, otherwise, the drop down for 'Data Release File' will remain empty).

-5. ensure that this 'User' can now see the file now that the permission was added for him/her.
+5. Ensure that this 'User' can now see the file now that the permission was added for him/her.

 6. Click on the 'Manage Permissions' button.